roshanwahane/pdsnd_github/README.md

 <li>Birth Year</li>
 </ul

-####Statistics Computed
+<p><b>Statistics Computed</b></p>
 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, you'll write code to provide the following information:
 <ol>
 <li> Popular times of travel (i.e., occurs most often in the start time)</li>

-most common month
+- most common month
-most common day of week
+- most common day of week
-most common hour of day
+- most common hour of day

-<li>2 Popular stations and trip</li>
+<li> Popular stations and trip</li>

-most common start station
+- most common start station
-most common end station
+- most common end station
-most common trip from start to end (i.e., most frequent combination of start station and end station)
+- most common trip from start to end (i.e., most frequent combination of start station and end station)

 <li> Trip duration</li>